 Up to the age of maturity, it is kind of natural that the child is mainly shaped by the morphic field of his culture.
-After that, it depends on his mental state - healthy or damaged by his upbringing or traumatic experiences in earlier lifetimes -, whether he wil be able to actively shape the morphic field or fields he is part of (there can be several), or will remain a passive slave of it, or becomes an active agent of it.
+After that, it depends on his mental state - either healthy or damaged by his upbringing or traumatic experiences in earlier lifetimes -, whether he wil be able to actively shape the morphic field or fields he is part of (there can be several), or will remain a passive slave of them, or becomes an active agent of them.

 It always depends on the sanity of a morphic field whether these are good or bad things.
 If we bring our culture's reading and writing skills to some third world country, we can be proud of being agents of our morphic field.
 If we export our morphic field's suicide bombing to a country that has never been touched by it before, that morphic field is criminal and we turn into criminals by being its agents.
 Now this is an extreme example, but you get the idea.